CycleGo Review: The Best FREE Indoor Cycling App?

 108.99 USD / year

-I created a rating system for evaluating the following features.
+I created a rating system to evaluate the following features.
 It helps to keep the comparison between training apps consistent.

 • Price – how expensive is the app relative to other indoor cycling apps?